wemiibidun/dynamic-todo-list-v2/README.md

 - **CSS** – Styling and layout
 - **Bootstrap 5** – Responsiveness
 - **JavaScript** – DOM manipulation, and task management
-- **LocalStorage** – Saves tasks in browser to persist data on reload
+- **Local Storage** – Saves tasks in the browser to persist data on reload
-- **PrototypalInheritance** – Custom task types using constructor functions
+- **Prototypal Inheritance** – Custom task types using constructor functions

 ---